taltechnlp/est-asr-ui/README.md

 `npx prisma generate`

+The audio player consumes much less memory if the soundwave is generated server-side.
+For this `python` and `audiowaveform` have to be available in path as both are executed.
+Instructions for installing Audiowaveform: https://github.com/bbc/audiowaveform .

+Node LTS versions can be used only.
+16.x and 18.x have been tested.

 ## Developing

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server: